When travelers find out that we specialize in arranging travel to Hawaii, the first thing they ask is, “What food is Hawaii known for?”

 We can, of course, help you plan a perfect Hawaii foodie itinerary that includes farm visits, cooking classes, and fine dining.
 But, if you’re going for the first time and want to try local comfort food, here is what to eat in Hawaii:

-Like malasadas (below), coco puffs are one of the most beloved local treats.
+Like malasadas (below), coco puffs are among the most beloved local treats.
 They are like French profiteroles in that they are made with a type of choux pastry, but they are different for a few distinct reasons.
-First, they're filled with a pudding -- the traditional flavor being milk chocolate.
+First, they’re filled with a pudding — the traditional flavor being milk chocolate.

 Huli Huli Chicken